Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/import-export-n8n/guide.en-gb.md

 #### Step 1 - Log in to the source VPS

-Open a terminal and connect via SSH to your VPS, where n8n is installed:
+Open a terminal and connect via SSH to your VPS on which n8n is installed:

 ```bash
 ssh <user>@<IP_VPS_SOURCE>